 Therefore, expand your horizons and find other streamers with similar interests.

-We advise you to find streamers who are playing video games that you like, and in whose chat you might say a few good words that can attract a streamer to become friends with you.
+I advise you to find streamers who are playing video games that you like, and in whose chat you might say a few good words that can attract a streamer to become friends with you.

 Moreover, there will be situations when you or some other streamer, who is a friend of yours, will need something or someone.